bediniupi/AlmaSet2Analytics/README.md

 5. Open the file analysis_modified.xml and select all and copy, the past it into the "Analysis XML" box
 6. Click on "Apply XML": now the Analysis contain a IN filter with all data collected from set: it is tested for over 40000 items.

-Note: the set is retrieved by Configuration and Administration API  retrieve set members, so you have to obtain and add your institutional api key into the INI section of the script
+Note: the set is retrieved by "retrieve set members" Configuration and Administration API, so you have to obtain and add your institutional api key into the INI section of the script

 ### Variation a
 The set data are collected from ID tag, if you want to collect data from Description tag you have to use the -d argument: